zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/01_Introduction_to_CUDA/Readme.md

 ## Exercise 7: matrix_multiplication

-Lets go through some basics that we haven't covered yet (lets ignore the non-relevant parts like timing, printing matrics, and error checks here).
-You will see, we have now initialized 2D blcoks and grods, because matrix multiplication is inherently a 2D problem.
+Let's go through some basics that we haven't covered yet (let's ignore the non-relevant parts like timing, printing matrices, and error checks here).
+You will see, we have now initialized 2D blocks and grids, because matrix multiplication is inherently a 2D problem.
 So, instead of organizing threads in a long 1D line (like in vector addition), it's more natural here to arrange them in 2D blocks.
 ```c
 dim3 block(block_size, block_size);
 dim3 grid((DSIZE+block.x-1)/block.x, (DSIZE+block.y-1)/block.y);